New Zealand All Black great: Jonah Lomu

 Another claim to fame is that he stars in his own PlayStation game: 'Jonah Lomu's Rugby'.

-Jonah Lomu has been appointed as an ambassador for the 2011 Rugby World Cup, along with fellow rugby greats Sean Fitzpatrick, John Kirwan, David Kirk, Andrew Mehrtens and Michael Jones.
+In 2011 Jonah Lomu was appointed ambassador of the 2011 Rugby World Cup, along with fellow rugby greats Sean Fitzpatrick, John Kirwan, David Kirk, Andrew Mehrtens and Michael Jones.
+In 2014 he was named ambassador for the IRB Junior Rugby World Championship.

 Kiwi rugby star ambassadors for 2011 RWC